 Observe the legal regulations concerning off-road cycling.
 These regulations may differ in each country.
 Respect nature when riding through the forest and in the open countryside.
-Ride on signposted, well maintained trails and hard-surface roads only.
+Ride on signposted and paved paths as well as on roads with and smooth surfaces only.